 Like its shorter cousin, the shovel is a simple garden tool that will be a staple in your lawn care tools.
 From simple tasks like digging, planting, and moving greenery, the shovel will do a reliable job every single time.

-Since this will be a mainstay tool in your collection and its main task is digging holes, we recommend buying a high-quality shovel with a head made from stainless steel since they’re lightweight, sharp, durable, and easy to clean.
+Since this will be a mainstay tool in your collection and its main task is digging holes, we recommend buying a high-quality shovel with a stainless steel head.
+These shovels are lightweight, sharp, durable, and easy to clean.

 Also, landscaping professionals prefer getting a shovel with a fiberglass handle since it’s more durable than wood handles and lasts longer under extreme use.